adobe/aepsdk_flutter/plugins/flutter_aepedge/README.md

 });
 ```
 #### EventHandle
 The EventHandle is a response fragment from Adobe Experience Platform Edge Network for a sent XDM Experience Event.
-One event can receive none, one or multiple EdgeEventHandle(s) as response.
+One event can receive none, one or multiple EdgeEventHandle(s) as a response.

 ```dart
 static const String _type = 'type';